ibm-cloud-docs/transit-gateway/cli-change-log.md

 {: #cli-change-log}

 In this change log, you can learn about the latest changes, improvements, and updates for {{site.data.keyword.tg_full}}.

+## 27 August 2025
+{: #cli-august2725}

+GRE enhanced route propagation
+:    Allows routes to propagate between all GRE tunnels connected to the same transit gateway.
+This enables data traffic to flow between GRE tunnels that were previously isolated.
+GRE tunnels connected to networks that couldn’t communicate before can now exchange traffic.

+   New command options:

+    * [**`tg gateway-create`**](/docs/transit-gateway?topic=transit-gateway-transit-gateway-cli&interface=ui#gateway-create) and [**`tg gateway-update`**](/docs/transit-gateway?topic=transit-gateway-transit-gateway-cli&interface=ui#gateway-update) - Added a new boolean option `gre_enhanced_route_propagation` to enable or disable this feature.
+If not specified, the option is `false`.

 ## 12 June 2024
 {: #cli-june1224}